 We learned that the presenter of this video, a sport biomechanist and advisor to the United States Olympic Committee, Dr. Jeff Broker, had tested more than a hundred cyclists' pedal strokes from the 1980s onwards.
-None of these elite and professional cyclists he tested over ten years produced a meaningful upstroke.
+None of these elite and professional cyclists he studied over ten years produced a meaningful upstroke.

 He developed an early power force model and called it 'cycling clock diagram.'
 It is still in use today and frequently cited in publications.
 It clearly shows that there is no 'pull' in the recovery phase (upstroke).

 He first published his findings with his colleagues Robert Gregor and M. Ryan in 1991 (The biomechanics of cycling).
 It appeared to them that there is no 'pull' and that the entire aspect of pulling through the upstroke is a myth.
-That opened an entirely new element to our research.
-Since we found several comprehensive studies and publications citing and confirming his results, including studies researching if these results would change with uphill cycling, we dived deeper into this.

 At this point, we believe it is fair to say that The Myth of the Upstroke has been debunked by scientists and field data from many thousands' individual cyclists as a popular misconception.